 Dr. Rick Sypel

-Dr. Rick Sypel is a lifelong educator grades 7-12.
+Dr. Rick Sypel is a lifelong educator, grades 7-12.
 He began teaching in 1996 and is still going today, in Mesa AZ.
 His masters is in Curriculum, Instruction, and assessment, which helped him as he was part of the review and revisement committee which passed the new 2016 mathematics standards.
-He worked with teachers on recognition of DOK, through his training at WCEPS and travels to other states to align assessment to standards.
+Dr. Sypel started collaborating with WebbAlign in 2017.
+He has worked with teachers on recognition of DOK, through his training at WCEPS and travels to other states to evaluate alignment of assessments with standards.

 Dr. Deborah Taub